cs0320-f25/typescript-csv-deveshkumars/README.md

 - Parser takes in schema as an optional argument.
 If it is not passed in, it returns to its default behavior
 - Parser takes in an optional argument for a header.
 If it is not passed in, it is assumed that there IS a header

+For testing, I saved CSVs into files so that future testing files could have access to them and reuse examples.

 ### 1340 Supplement

 I created a LinkedList schema in Zod to parse a CSV.